Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 - Transport links: Tattenhall is in the Cheshire countryside some 6.3 miles (10 km) South East of the City of Chester and 13 miles (21 km) to the North East of Wrexham.
 Access to the main North-South M6 motorway is just beyond Crewe – some 19 miles (30.5 km) to the East.
 London is approximately 191 miles (307 km) away—a drive of around nearly four hours;

-- Trains: the nearest mainline station is also in Chester, which offers frequent services to Liverpool (Lime Street and Central), Manchester Piccadilly, Crewe, Holyhead, and Wolverhampton.
+- Trains: The nearest mainline station is also in Chester, which offers frequent services to Liverpool (Lime Street and Central), Manchester Piccadilly, Crewe, Holyhead, and Wolverhampton.
 Liverpool, for example, is around 45 minutes away by rail and Manchester a little over one hour.

 Why move to Tattenhall?